hobovirtual/vault-consumption-report/README.md

 > [!NOTE]
 > **This script is intended for HashiCorp Vault clusters running version 1.21 or earlier.**
 >
-> For accurate consumption metrics, upgrading to Vault 2.0+ is recommended — 2.0+ provides native, deduplicated usage reporting out of the box.
+> For accurate consumption metrics, upgrading to Vault 2.x+ is recommended
+> 2.0+ provides native resource units usage reporting out of the box.
 If an upgrade is not yet possible, or if you want an estimate of your consumption, this script can help you understand your current situation.

 > [!TIP]
 > Use `--mode utilization` when you need the most reliable dynamic secret counts.